Seiberg-Witten map Invariant Scatterings: CROSS SECTION OF LIGHT-BY-LIGHT SCATTERINGS

 Since the NCQED $\gamma\gamma\to\gamma\gamma$ is invariant under the SW map, the calculation of the scattering cross sections can follow the general results of tree-level photon scattering amplitudes in NCQED without the SW map.
 The basic fact is that there exists a one-to-one correspondence between the color ordering in QCD and a $\star$-product ordering in NCQED~\cite{Raju:2009yx,Huang:2010fc}:

 The tree-level $\star$-product ordered NCQED photon scattering amplitudes can then be shown to be identical to their QCD gluon scattering counterpart.
 The full helicity amplitudes of NCQED $\gamma\gamma\to\gamma\gamma$ scattering can be obtained by summing over all $\star$-product orders.
-The nonvanishing helicity amplitudes up to a total reflection of all photon helcities may be expressed as follows~\cite{Hewett:2000zp}:
+The nonvanishing helicity amplitudes up to a total reflection of all photon helices shall be expressed as follows: